-Section 18-5-41.
-Requests for absentee ballots generally.
+19-5-41. for absentee ballots Section Requests generally.

-A registered voter of the Cherokee Nation of Oklahoma who swears or affirms that he or she will be unable to vote in person may make a written request to the chairman of the Tribal Election Commission for an absentee ballot.
-The request must contain the following information:
+A registered voter of the Cherokee Nation of Oklahoma who swears or affirms that he or she will be unable to vote in person may make a written request to the chairman of the Tribal Election Committee- Commission for an absentee ballot. request must contain the following information:

 - (1) Name.

 - (2) Date of birth.

 - (3) Address.

-- (4) Tribal member registration number.
+- (4) Voter registration number.

-- (5) Signature.
+- (5) Dawes Commission roll number.(6) Signature.